josephmoresena/Rxmxnx.JNetInterface/src/ApplicationTest/README.md

 ```

 ## Solution
-Initially, the application utilizes a class named `JCompiler` (external to `JNetInterface`) to locate the installed JDK
-on the host computer.<br/>

 Using `JNetInterface`, we define the `JHelloDotnetObject` class representing the Java class
 `com.rxmxnx.dotnet.test.HelloDotNet`.
 This class implements the static members of the `IClassType<JHelloDotnetObject>`
 interface, providing runtime metadata necessary for JNI interoperability.
 This interface is pivotal as it facilitates dynamic access and management of metadata associated with the Java class,
 allowing type-safe interactions with the JVM.<br/>
 By implementing `IClassType<JHelloDotnetObject>`, the application maintains a structured approach to managing the Java
 class, enhancing method invocation, object handling, and JVM interaction.<br>
-After locating the JDK, the Java code is compiled from `HelloDotnet.java` to `HelloDotnet.class`,
-from which the bytecode's binary information is extracted.</br>
 `JNetInterface` then loads this into a JVM initialized via the `JVirtualMachineLibrary` API.

 The native methods of `com.rxmxnx.dotnet.test.HelloDotNet` are handled through a strategy that differentiates the two
 implicit concepts of `JNetInterface`: the managed abstraction and the unmanaged implementation of JNI.

 ### Managed abstraction

 Implemented through the `IManagedCallback` interface, leveraging C#'s
 [Static abstract members in interfaces](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-11.0/static-abstracts-in-interfaces)
 to handle both instance and static native methods efficiently.<br/>